 Rather than using a heated setting on the dryer or using the dryer at all, it is best to line dry any fabric cycling gear.
 However, if you are in a rush and need a last resort option, use the dryer on no or low heat.

-We also mentioned earlier that it is equally important to air dry them after every ride as this helps prevent your chamois from harboring bacteria from sweat.
 While your chamois is tough on protection on the bike, your chamois’ lightweight and technical fabric can be easily ruined in the wash process if you’re not careful.

 But if you take a few extra precautions, it can still last a while.
 To improve the longevity of your chamois, or just about any cycling gear, keep them at their utmost performance by following these best practices.